 Yep, It’s Leather, and I Painted It!

 Did you know you can paint and even crackle on leather?
-I used CeCe Caldwell’s all natural products and I love how it rehabbed this yucky old leather chair.
+I recommend Debi’s Design Diary DIY Paint.
+It’s an all natural Clay Based paint.
+The Clay base makes it an excellent product to stick to just about ANY surface, especially leather!
+I love how it rehabbed this yucky old leather chair.

 I had two more of these leather chairs.
 These were side chairs.
 They had acquired many more layers of dirt over the years, to help disguise the build up of tobacco smoke.
 Think there is no help for this situation?
 Think TSP and a little boy who will work for pennies.

 Travis scrubbed this thing for over an hour.
-And there were “mauvaises odeurs” coming from the chairs as we reached the deeply imbedded Tobacco part.
+And there was massive smokey stinkiness coming from the chairs as we reached the deeply imbedded Tobacco part.
 You can revive furniture this way.
 It takes patience, but TSP will pull so much of the deeply imbedded tobacco out of the furniture.
 If it still smells, you can seal it with a good primer, and the smell is gone forever.
 Thankfully, we could skip this step.

-I wanted to do a layered, crackle “here and there” technique with CeCe Caldwell’s paints.
-I have painted fabric with CeCe Caldwell’s and have had beautiful results.
-I painted the entire leather chairs 1st with Virginia Chestnut.
+I wanted to do a layered, crackle “here and there” technique with DIY Paint I have painted fabric with DIY Paint and have had beautiful results.

 Next I made up some homemade crackle with the cheapest white glue I could find.
 I thinned it a bit, but either it was the cheap glue, or I thinned it too much, or I should have laid the chair down because gravity was not in my favor…..

 This is a work of art right?
 So there are supposed to be some surprises.
-When the glue was almost dry, but still tacky, I added my 2nd coat, “Omaha Ochre”, which I thinned slightly because I wanted to make sure the crackle and the Virginia Chestnut showed through.
+When the glue was almost dry, but still tacky, I added my 2nd coat, which I thinned slightly because I wanted to make sure the crackle and the Rich Brown showed through.
 I love the way it added crackle in random places, just as if it had happened naturally.

 Now for the final touches.
 I wanted some more depth in the color, but didn’t want to add more paint to the leather.
-This is where glaze can be your best friend in adding another color, but not really taking away from what you have painted.
-CeCe Caldwell’s Paints has a wonderful 100% natural glaze on the market now, and it is fabulous.
-It comes untinted, so you can control the amount of pigment you put in.
+This is where DIY Paint’s Crystal Clear Liquid Patina (it is a multi use gel finish) can be your best friend in adding another color, but not really taking away from what you have painted.
+DIY Paint’s Liquid Patina comes clear and also tinted in Dark and Gold, you can have so much fun with the different hues of glaze you can come up with.
 You can use one of their paints to tint it, or you can add a highly pigmented water based paint or colorant.
 I used my favorite, Modern Masters, “Tobacco Brown”.

-Once the glaze dried, it provided a nice sealant for my paint, so further coats were not necessary.
+Once the Patina dried, it provided a nice sealant for my paint, so further coats were not necessary.
 I was over the top thrilled with how they turned out.

 PS If you haven’t seen how to SPRAY PAINT a leather chair, then check out THIS post!